 This fun, holiday-themed adventure park is a family tradition in the making!
 Bring the whole family to Ian’s Christmas Adventure Park for a scenic wagon ride out to Ho Ho Lake, and then cozy up to the campfire with a free cup of hot chocolate.
 An on-site skating rink and sliding hill offer the perfect winter activities for adrenaline seekers, young and old.
-Don’t miss Santa’s woodland workshop, or a stroll down Candy Cane Lane to see the night lights, or (and this is the best part!) an old-fashioned frolic in the new hay barn.
+Don’t miss Santa’s woodland workshop, or a stroll down Candy Cane Lane to see the night lights.

 Location: Bancroft, ON

 When the world is carpeted in a blanket of snow is when Rockfield Farm is just gearing up for the season.
 Cozy up with a sleigh ride in a sled made for two, for a swoon-worthy romantic winter adventure.
 Local operator, Cecil Andrus and his team of Belgian horses take guests to a secluded forest glen where couples can warm up by the fire with a cup of hot chocolate and are left together to bask in the romance of the moment.
 Talk about an #Instaworthy romantic experience!
 By appointment only.
 Each sleigh ride will only include members of your family or social bubble.

 New for 2021 will be a holiday experience featuring an appearance by Santa Claus on Dec.
 11 and 12 (children welcome).